Azure-Samples/ms-identity-ciam-browser-delegated-ios-sample/README.md

 ## Step 2: Configure your application defaults

-In your app, add the `kClientID` variable with your Application (client) ID.
+In your app's Configuration.swift file, add the `kClientID` variable with your Application (client) ID.

 ```swift
 // For example, you can declare a client id in this way.
 Below ID is just a sample.